Ergotropic advantage in a measurement-fueled quantum heat engine: Coupled-qubits working medium

 The heat absorbed by the system during the measurement stroke [Eq. (\ref{qm})] is

 As a result of the measurement, the occupation probabilities of levels $E_2$ and $E_4$ are unchanged, while those of $E_1$ and $E_3$ come closer to each other.
 Intuitively, we see that the post-measurement probability distribution becomes more uniform and so its Shannon entropy increases.
 Also, $p^{\rm{PM}}_{1}-p^{\rm{PM}}_{3} = (4c_{0}^{2}-1)^{2}(p_{1}-p_{3}) \geq 0$, where the equality is obtained for $c_0=1/2$.
 Note that $p_4$ is still the lowest probability in the distribution (\ref{59}) since the probabilities were initially ordered as $p_{1}>p_{2}>p_{3}>p_{4}$.
-Based on these considerations, we can infer: $p^{\rm{PM}}_{1} \geq p^{\rm{PM}}_{3} > p_{4}$.
-However, to ascertain the active nature of the state $\rho^{\rm{PM}}$, we have to determine the relative ordering of $p_2$ also.
+Based on these considerations, we can infer: $p^{\rm{PM}}_{1} \geq p^{\rm{PM}}_{3} > p_{4}$. {Note that $\rho^{\rm PM}$ has no coherence in the energy eigenbasis for the z-z case.
+Therefore, to ascertain the active nature of the state $\rho^{\rm{PM}}$, we have to determine the relative ordering of the probabilities $p^{\rm{PM}}_{n}$}.
 It can be seen that an active post-measurement state implies one of the following two possibilities:

 Let us consider the R1 case in detail.
 Now, in the ergotropy stroke, the occupation probabilities $p^{\rm PM}_{n}$ get reordered in an opposite sense to the energy eigenvalues \cite{Allahverdyan004}, implying that $p_1' = p^{\rm{PM}}_{1}$, $p_2' = p^{\rm{PM}}_{3}$, $p_3' = p_2$ and $p_4' = p_4$.
 Thus, the system state {\it after} the ergotropy stroke can be given as